Agent Quickstart

 - Override default monitoring settings for specific databases or schemas

-- Discover RDS instances automatically using data sources
+- Discover RDS and GCP instances automatically using data sources

 Prerequisites